4 Tips to Organise Your Debt in 2020

-Paying only the minimum payments means that it can take a long time to pay off loans such as bad credit car loans – so think about whether you can increase your payments slightly each month.
-Even as little as $20-$50 extra each month can make a huge difference when it comes to paying off your loans so try to budget for this if you can.
+Paying only the minimum payments means that it can take a long time to pay off loans.
+So think about whether you can increase your payments slightly each month.
+Even as little as $20-$50 extra each month can make a huge difference.
+When it comes to paying off your loans, try to budget for this if you can.

-It’s really important however that you don’t stretch yourself too far financially – you don’t want to risk not being able to meet other payments or expenses that you may have.
-If you’re unsure of how much extra you can feasibly set aside to organise your debts, why not try using a financial calculator to help you?
+It’s really important however that you don’t stretch yourself too far financially.
+You don’t want to risk not being able to meet other payments or expenses that you may have.
+If you’re unsure of how much extra you can feasibly set aside, try using a financial calculator to help you.

 Review your debts and prioritise repayments

-Organising your debts means figuring out where you’re spending the most money and trying to save yourself from getting into more debt as quickly as possible.
-You want to get yourself back on track with your finances – so it’s useful to review where you’re spending the most money and how you can reduce this as effectively as possible.
+Organising your debts means figuring out where you’re spending the most money.
+And trying to save yourself from getting into more debt as quickly as possible.
+You need to get yourself back on track with your finances.
+It’s useful to review where you’re spending and how you can reduce this as effectively as possible.

-Paying off your most expensive debts first can be a good option if you’ve got multiple debts or outstanding credit card bills.
+Paying off your most expensive debts first can be a good option.
+If you’ve got multiple debts or outstanding credit card bills, you need to prioritise.
 Your most expensive debt is likely to be the one that is charging you the most interest.
-Once you’ve paid off this debt, you can move to your next most expensive debt until you are left with your least expensive (with the least interest being charged) to pay off.
+Once you’ve paid off this debt, you can move to your next most expensive debt.
+Until you are left with your least expensive (with the least interest being charged) to pay off.